Azure/video-analyzer-vscode-extension/README.md

-# LVA Graph Topology Editor
+# LVA Edge Graph Extension for VS Code

 ## Usage

-Install dependencies using `npm install` and then run `npm run create-definitions` to generate static graph definitions.
+Ensure you can access internal resources with `npm run refreshVSToken`, then install the dependencies using `npm install`.

 ### Run in Browser for Development

 Run `npm run dev` and a new browser window should open with the editor.
 Changes to files will trigger a rebuild and refresh the browser.
+This view will only show the topology editor.
+To test all functionality, you need to run the actual extension as explained below.

 ### Run in VS Code

 Run `npm run compile` and press <kbd>F5</kbd> in VS Code.
-Then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and run `LVA Graph Topology Editor: Open sample graph in editor` from the menu to see a preview.
+You should see the extension in the bottom right, expand it if needed.
+On first run, you need to connect to an Azure IoT Hub using a connection string.
+You can then manage graph topologies and instances on the chosen device.

+You can get a connection string by following the instructions in the [Quickstart](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/get-started-detect-motion-emit-events-quickstart).
+Follow the steps up until _Configure the Azure IoT Tools extension_ and use the connection string in this extension instead of Azure IoT Tools.

 ## Notes